kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 #### CLI Wallet

-Follow the steps given [here](../wallets/Using-zedwallet#sending-turtlecoin-transactions) and replace the values of the address and payment ID with the ones provided (**!!
-PAYMENT ID IS IMPORTANT !!**).
+Follow the steps given [here](../wallets/Using-zedwallet#sending-turtlecoin-transactions) and replace the value of the address with the one provided.

 - See [Expected Results](#expected-results) section below